777arc/textbook/content/doa.rst

    :align: center
    :target: ../_images/doa_capons.svg

-It's obviously a much narrower lobe, but to really compare this with using an energy detector we'll have to create a more interesting problem.
+Works fine, but to really compare this to other techniques we'll have to create a more interesting problem.
 Let's set up a simulation with an 8-element array receiving three signals from different angles: 20, 25, and 40 degrees, with the 40 degree one received at a much lower power than the other two.
 Our goal will be to detect all three.
 The code to generate this new scenario is as follows:

 .. code-block:: python